Uranite/vapoursynth-julek-plugin/README.md

 ### Windows:
 For some reason, the plugin fails to load if compiled with MSVC, use Clang instead.
 Select Clang in your installation of C++ Build Tools, or download Clang from [LLVM](https://github.com/llvm/llvm-project/releases) as the one from C++ Build Tools may be outdated.
 Only MSVC and the Windows SDK should be required in your installation of C++ Build Tools.

-Open the ``Visual Studio 2022 Developer PowerShell`` and use cd to the folder you downloaded the repository.
+Open ``Developer PowerShell for VS`` and use cd to the folder you downloaded the repository.
 ```pwsh
 # Recommended, uncomment to use:
 # $env:CFLAGS = "-march=native -flto -ffast-math"